 Supermarkets and Amazon deliver.

-Open plan living, dining, lux kitchen with balcony overlooking the courtyard, 2 car spaces and roof garden.
+Open plan living dining, lux kitchen with dedicated wine fridge, all overlooking the moat and courtyard with 2 car spaces leading to rook garden above

 3 bedrooms with 2 bathrooms, all on the ground floor off the entrance hallway, before stairs lead you up to the open plan first floor.

-Master Bedroom - double bed with electric blinds and en suite shower room with shower, wc and basin.
-The bedroom has a view onto the courtyard.
+Master Bedroom - king bed with botanical blinds and ensuite shower room, wc and basin.
+The bedroom has a view onto the central courtyard.

 Bedroom 2 - double bed